jpgmv1998/reproducible_paper_template/randomReferences.md

 [did](https://rdrr.io/cran/did/f/README.md) - contains tools for computing average treatment effect parameters in Difference in Differences models with more than two periods, with variation in treatment timing across individuals, and where the DID assumption possibly holds conditional on covariates.

+[HonestDiD](https://github.com/asheshrambachan/HonestDiD) - Robust inference in differences-in-differences and event study designs using methods developed in Rambachan and Roth (2019).

 [gsynth](https://yiqingxu.org/software/gsynth/gsynth_examples.html) - R package for [Generalized Synthetic Control Method: for Causal Inference with Interactive Fixed Effect Models](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2584200).

 [scul](https://hollina.github.io/scul/index.html) - This repository contains the R package scul that is used in [Hollingsworth and Wing (2020) “Tactics for design and inference in synthetic control studies: An applied example using high-dimensional data.”](https://doi.org/10.31235/osf.io/fc9xt).